CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

 7. In COLUMN OPTIONS, uncheck "Show People Organizations"
 8. In LEAVE REQUESTS, check "Include Leave Requests"

-   a.
-You can check to include unapproved leave requests
+   - You can check to include unapproved leave requests

    Note, this will not include any detail, it will merely highlight the months that include leave requests

 9. In BOOKED % COLOR, change the middle line "For % from" to 80
-   a.
-The previous line "For % to" will automatically change to 79
+   - The previous line "For % to" will automatically change to 79

 ![Screenshot of Planned Utilization 3](../images/Planned-Utilization-3.png)